Nouf-Alabbasi/oKUmura_AI_Telecom_challenge/README.md

 5. Run ``vectore_store_for_rag.py`` to obtain and store the vectorized documents
 <!-- added flash_attn to requirements.txt -->
 6. Run ``fine_tuning.py`` to finetune the model on the teleQnA training with retrieved-context
-   - You can use our pre-finetuned model, ``peft_phi_2_finetuned``, if you prefer not to run the fine-tuning step yourself.
-This model has already been fine-tuned with the hyperparameters set in the file.
-8. Run ``main.py`` to run inference on the test set, but make the following changes first
+7. Run ``main.py`` to run inference on the test set, but make the following changes first
    - set 'model_path' to the path of your finetuned phi-2 model
    - when running main.py for the first time, set create_BM26_nodes to True